-Reading to End Racism (RER) is an inter-generational literacy program designed to engage kindergarten through fifth grade students with books and personal stories.
+Reading to End Racism (RER) is an intergenerational program designed to engage kindergarten through fifth grade students with books and personal stories.
 RER aims to spark discussion about eliminating racism, bullying and discrimination.

 RER provides training, resources and support for volunteers and teachers to talk with children about racism and discrimination, and foster self-advocacy, consent, and identity.